kevinawoo/temporal-code-samples/pause-workflow-via-signal/README.md

 # Pause Workflow via Signal
-There's an open feature request for pausing/unpausing workflows: https://github.com/temporalio/temporal/issues/3006.
+There's an open feature request for pausing/unpausing workflows on the server level: https://github.com/temporalio/temporal/issues/3006.
 This sample is a workaround until the feature is implemented.

+> [!CAUTION]
+> This workaround will not work at large scales when trying to pause many workflows at once.
+> Issues include both costs and rate limits of signaling many workflows and the Upsert of the SearchAttribute.

 This is build using workflow interceptors, and registers `pause` and `resume` signals.